Registering in a school that does not operate an application procedure?

 Step 2: verification period from 1 April to 5 May 2022

 Does your child qualify for priority status Dutch, GOK or non-GOK?
 If so, you will need to provide documentary evidence in support.
 The school or the network of your 1st choice will check your documents.
 Provide the documents in time.
 Mind: the schools are closed during the Easter holidays.

-You will receive a place allocation notification on 6 May.
-The place allocation notification will tell you whether your child has a place in a school of your choice.
-Contact the school between 7 May and 1 June 2021
+You will receive an assignment message on 12 May.
+This message will tell you whether your child has a place in a school of your choice.
+Contact the school between 13 May and 7 June 2022.

 How are the documents checked?

 What if you fail to present your documents to the school on time?
 In that case your child will not be given a priority place.
 Its application will remain valid but it won't be listed in the priority category.

 My child does not have any personal identity number.
 What now?